johnjaider1000/word-frequency-counter/README.md

 - API integration and data processing
 - Data visualization with Chart.js
 - Modern UI/UX design with Tailwind CSS and HeroUI
+- Implementation of a design system by translating Figma colors, typography, spacing, and visual tokens into a structured Tailwind configuration
 - Algorithm optimization and complexity analysis

 ## ✨ Features